 Northeast Fishery Observer Positions

 MRAG Americas (MRAG) is actively hiring Fisheries Observers to collect data while on-board US domestic commercial fishing vessels.
-Training is scheduled to begin in April 2017.
+Training is scheduled to begin June 12, 2017.

 Our Observer positions for upcoming trainings are for Observers who will be based in the Mid-Atlantic area ranging from New York to North Carolina.
-The primary focus will be coastal New Jersey.
-MRAG is accepting competitive applications for an April 2017 NEFOP training.
+MRAG is accepting competitive applications for the June 12, 2017 NEFOP training.

 Training takes place in Falmouth, MA at NOAA/NMFS Fisheries Sampling Branch.